garywill/BigSearch/src/README.md

 - Mobile native app (any idea?)
 - Add non-search navigation feature
 - Be compatible with others e.g. OpenSearch.
 Add or convert by 1-click
-- Be able to be used via CLI in terminal （nodejs)
+- Be able to be used via CLI in terminal (nodejs)

 ## For Developers